Learning Models of Individual Behavior in Chess: Related Work

-Many developments in transfer learning are geared towards dealing with data scarcity by minimizing the number of samples required \cite{kunze2017transfer,rohrbach2013transfer,sun2019meta}.
-One of our contributions is to map out which techniques work best when even personalized models are relatively data-rich, a less well-studied setting~\cite{raffel2019exploring}.
-Other approaches include adding additional layers \cite{tan2018survey} or additional inputs \cite{kawahara2016multi}.

 Several other machine learning tasks are closely related to our problem.
-It could be cast as a meta-learning task \cite{finn2017model,raghu2019rapid,raghu2019transfusion,andrychowicz2016learning}, with the goal of picking the closest model to each individual.
-Our goal of training a model on human behavior is reminiscent of imitation learning, although a key difference is that in our setup we are starting from already-superhuman AI and aiming to design more human-friendly models, whereas imitation learning models are generally aiming to improve by emulating a human expert~\cite{ding2019goal,ho2016generative,torabi2019recent,schaal1999imitation}.
-Finally, our results on identifying players draw on some of the earliest uses of neural networks in handwriting recognition~\cite{lecun1998gradient} and performing stylometry~\cite{graves2008novel,plamondon2000online,tappert1990state,pham2014dropout,revow1996using}.
+Our problem could be cast as a meta-learning task \cite{finn2017model,raghu2019rapid,raghu2019transfusion,andrychowicz2016learning}, with the goal of picking the closest model to each individual.
+Our goal of training a model on human behavior is reminiscent of imitation learning, although a key difference is that we are starting from already-superhuman AI and aiming to design more human-oriented models, whereas imitation learning models generally aim to improve by emulating a human expert~\cite{ding2019goal,ho2016generative,torabi2019recent,schaal1999imitation}.
+Finally, our results on identifying players draw on some of the earliest uses of neural networks for handwriting recognition~\cite{lecun1998gradient} and performing stylometry~\cite{graves2008novel,plamondon2000online,tappert1990state,pham2014dropout,revow1996using}.
+The behavioral stylometry task has also been done in chess~\cite{mcilroy2021detecting}, although our previous method was trained explicitly and could only be used for player identification and works via an embedding.
+In contrast, here we develop personalized models that can predict each move and achieve stylometry as a byproduct of the accuracy of these models.

+Our goal of capturing individual style finds its closest counterpart in the opponent modeling literature~\cite{brown1951iterative,billings1998opponent,davidson2000improved}.
+This line of research has focused on building a model of an opponent (e.g., in poker) in order to predict likely next actions that one could best-respond to.
+Our work differs in objective and approach.
+Instead of modeling people to exploit their weaknesses and achieve better performance, we are trying to model people so that an already-superhuman AI can better teach and interact with them.
+In addition, most of the opponent modeling literature employs approaches involving cardinal~\cite{lockett2007evolving} or mixture-of-experts~\cite{he2016opponent} strategies, whereas we apply a residual network deep learning framework.